Gluten Free Brioche Recipe

 First of all, I have to come clean here on this gluten free recipe – I haven’t actually tasted “regular” brioche since going gluten free almost 2 decades ago, so I had to rely on references to what brioche should be like to know if this recipe came close.

-So I did my homework and determined the characteristics of brioche then compared my recipe to what my research turned up.
+So I did my homework and determined the characteristics of brioche then compared my gluten free brioche recipe to what my research turned up.

 - Yeast bread enriched with butter and eggs… Check.

 - Dark golden crust… Check.

 Is this brioche just like one you would buy from a bakery in Paris?
 I don’t know.
 What I do know is that this gluten free brioche is absolutely delicious!

 It produces a rich loaf of bread that is not too soft and not too dense and that lasts for days!
 Perfect for sandwiches, French toast and bread pudding.
 Perfect just sliced and eaten (especially warm).

 I had seen a recipe going around the internet for Brioche, however the copious amounts of cornstarch turned me off and the recipe lacked eggs which, along with butter, is what makes brioche, “brioche!”
 I can understand subbing-out dairy free butter for the butter but I can’t see how a bread recipe without eggs can be considered brioche.
 It may be lovely bread but I am not sure I would call it brioche.